zhpn1024/ribotish/README.rst

 ALL
 ```
 The '_all' output result is generated according to ```--allresult``` option, which is similar to the output but do not use FDR (q-value) cutoff.
-Other cutoffs are the same as output option.
+Other cutoffs are the same as output file.

 tisdiff
 ~~~~~~~